ytdl-org/youtube-dl/README.md

 machine youtube login myaccount@gmail.com password my_youtube_password
 machine twitch login my_twitch_account_name password my_twitch_password
 ```
-To activate authentication with `.netrc` file you should pass `--netrc` to youtube-dl or place it in [configuration file](#configuration).
+To activate authentication with the `.netrc` file you should pass `--netrc` to youtube-dl or place it in the [configuration file](#configuration).

-On Windows you may also need to setup `%HOME%` environment variable manually.
+On Windows you may also need to setup the `%HOME%` environment variable manually.

 # OUTPUT TEMPLATE

 The `-o` option allows users to indicate a template for the output file names.
 The basic usage is not to set any template arguments when downloading a single file, like in `youtube-dl -o funny_video.flv "http://some/video"`.
 However, it may contain special sequences that will be replaced when downloading each video.
 The special sequences have the format `%(NAME)s`.
-To clarify, that is a percent symbol followed by a name in parenthesis, followed by a lowercase S. Allowed names are:
+To clarify, that is a percent symbol followed by a name in parentheses, followed by a lowercase S. Allowed names are:

  - `id`: The sequence will be replaced by the video identifier.
  - `url`: The sequence will be replaced by the video URL.